Last Updated on March 10, 2021 by Julia Wilson

 Blood is composed of three different types of cells which are suspended in plasma, the liquid component of blood.
 All blood cells are made in the bone marrow, the spongy internal core of the bones.
 Bone marrow makes stem cells, which develop into one of the three types of cells within the blood.
 Red blood cells, white blood cells, and plasma.

 Red blood cells are the most abundant cell in the body and make up approximately 40% of the blood’s volume.
 The role of red blood cells is to carry oxygen from the lungs to the tissues via the circulatory system (the heart, which pumps the blood and the blood vessels which transport it around the body) and remove carbon dioxide.
-Red blood cells contain a protein called hemoglobin, which is composed of four globulin chains, within the chain is heme, which contains an iron atom which carries the oxygen in the red blood cells.
+Red blood cells contain a protein called hemoglobin, which is composed of four globulin chains, within the chain is heme, which contains an iron atom that carries the oxygen in the red blood cells.
 It is heme which gives blood its red colour.

 Red blood cells remain in the circulation for approximately 73 days before they are broken down and recycled by the spleen, liver and bone marrow.